Office for Science Quality Assessment Bill [HL]

 Overview

-This bill establishes an Office for Science Quality Assessment (OSQA) within the UK's National Audit Office.
-The OSQA will be responsible for auditing the scientific research used to inform government policy, ensuring its quality and validity.
+This bill establishes an Office for Science Quality Assessment (OSQA) within the National Audit Office (NAO).
+The OSQA will audit the scientific research used by government departments to inform policy decisions, ensuring the quality and validity of the evidence base underpinning those policies.

 Description